 The Group's profit before tax for the period increased by 59.1 per cent to £115.2 million (H1 2020: £72.4 million).
-Adjusted1 profit before tax increased by 59.4 per cent to £118.9 million (H1 2020: £74.6 million) and by 61.1 per cent in constant currency2.
+Adjusted profit before tax increased by 59.4 per cent to £118.9 million (H1 2020: £74.6 million) and by 61.1 per cent in constant currency.

 The difference between profit before tax and adjusted profit before tax relates to the Group's net costs of £3.7 million (H1 2020: net costs of £2.2 million) from exceptional and other adjusting items, which is the amortisation of acquired intangibles as a result of the acquisition of FusionStorm on 30 September 2018 and Pivot on 2 November 2020.
-Further information on these items can be found on page 21.
+Further information on these items can be found within Group Finance Director's review contained in this announcement.

 The Group adopted IFRS 16 'Leases' from 1 January 2019, which has resulted in changes in accounting policies and adjustments to the amounts recognised in the Financial Statements, as disclosed in the 2019 Annual Report and Accounts.
-The current period results include an overall decrease in profit before tax of £1.7 million, including on an adjusted1 basis, due to the impact of IFRS 16 (H1 2020: £1.0 million).
+The current period results include an overall decrease in profit before tax of £1.7 million, including on an adjusted basis, due to the impact of IFRS 16 (H1 2020: £1.0 million).
 The increase relates primarily to the onboarding of the leases present within the entities acquired since 1 July 2020.